Texture

 To use an image in a 3D engine, you must first convert it into a texture object.
 Using RedGPU.Resource.BitmapTexture, you can create texture data from an image path on the web.

-// Create texture data by specifying image path
+// Create texture data by specifying the image path

 const texture = new RedGPU.Resource.BitmapTexture(